CubeGPT/BukkitGPT-v3/README.md

 6. You'll find your plugin in `projects/<artifact_name_of_your_plugin>/target` folder.

 ## Contributing
-If you like the project, you can give the project a star, or [submit an issue](https://github.com/CubeGPT/BukkitGPT-v3/issues) or [pull request](https://github.com/CubeGPT/BukkitGPT-v3/pulls) to help make it better.
+If you like the project, you can give the project a star, or [submit an issue](https://github.com/CyniaAI/BukkitGPT-v3/issues) or [pull request](https://github.com/CyniaAI/BukkitGPT-v3/pulls) to help make it better.

 ## License
 ```
-Copyright [2024] [CubeGPT Team]
+Copyright [2024] [CyniaAI Team]

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.